A Rustic Accent Wall for the Indecisive

 Measure Twice, Cut Once

-Eric then removed the switch plates for our light fixture and slide-out so that we could install the wallpaper onto the wall, and then add the switch plates back afterwards.
+Eric then removed the switch plates for our light fixture and slide-out so that we could install the wallpaper onto the wall, and then add the switch plates back afterward.

 Luckily the other side of this wall is our bedroom closet so we were able to poke a hole into the wallpaper with scissors from the closet side and then cut around the holes.